The Wisdom Argument

 Even if one could establish that “produced” or “created” is the meaning (which seems unlikely from how the word is used in Proverbs), one would still need to prove that Christ is intended in the text.
 This cannot be done.
 Created wisdom may simply mean the wisdom by which God would have man live.
 Robert Morey suggests “wisdom in Proverbs is “seeing life from God’s perspective” (ibid).

 Another argument comes from Colossians 1:15, where Jesus is referred to as “the firstborn of every creature.”
 Thus, it is concluded that if Jesus is called the “firstborn” then, He must be created.

 In the Israelite culture the firstborn son possessed special privileges.
 When the father died, the firstborn son succeeded the father as the head of the house (see Zondervan’s Pictorial Dictionary).
 Now God, the Father, has not died.
 Nor, was Jesus, the Son born into existence – as if never existing prior (Micah 5:2).
-But, the Father has given the Son “All authority” (Matt.
-28:18; John 5:22-23).
-The Son is “heir of all things” (Heb.
-1:2).
+But the Father has given the Son “All authority” (Matthew 28:18; John 5:22-23).
+The Son is “heir of all things” (Hebrews 1:2).

 The Beginning of the Creation of God Argument

 Revelation 3:14 reads in reference to Jesus, “the beginning of the creation of God.”
 Thus, some have concluded that Jesus must be the first thing which God created.

 The word translated “beginning” is “arche.”
 It is from this word that we get our word “architect.”
 Wayne Jackson wrote that this word “sometimes carries the meaning of ‘originator,’ conveying the idea of that by which something begins to be, rather than implying chronological commencement.”